-One stop shop for clearance in Cameroon.
-The automation of customs administration and introduction of a 'one-stop shop' for clearance procedures at Douala port in Cameroon led to a reduction of average customs clearance time from almost 15 days in 2000 to just over three days in 2009, according to a 2011 World Bank working paper.
+Example: One-stop shop for clearance in Cameroon

+The automation of customs administration and introduction of a 'one-stop shop' for clearance procedures at Douala port in Cameroon led to a reduction of average customs clearance time from 15 days in 2000 to just over three days in 2009, according to a 2011 World Bank working paper.
 (Bray 2013).

-Example: Use of the 'landlord model' in Nigeria. any countries in sub-Saharan Africa are starting to seriously address the infrastructural and institutional deficiencies within the ports sector, in line with growing awareness of the importance of facilitating trade.
-Institutional reform of the ports sector, spearheaded particularly in Nigeria, has led to increasing use of the 'landlord'
+Example: Use of the 'landlord model' in Nigeria

+Any countries in sub-Saharan Africa are starting to seriously address the infrastructural and institutional deficiencies within the ports sector, in line with growing awareness of the importance of facilitating trade.
+Institutional reform of the ports sector, spearheaded particularly in Nigeria, has led to increasing use of the 'landlord' model of port management, which is widely regarded as the preferred institutional set-up for the sector.
+Under this model, the public-sector withdraws from cargo-handling operations, allowing these to be concessioned to the private sector.
+In line with these changes, many customs administrations are in the process of being reformed, with systems becoming increasingly automated and some functions subcontracted to the private sector.
+This has brought significant improvements in operational efficiency at certain ports.
+(Bray 2013)

-Example: Port reform at Douala, Cameroun.
+Example: Port reform at Douala, Cameroun

 In line with the landlord model described above, ports in these three countries have started to automate customs administration and subcontract some functions to the private sector.
 At Douala port in Cameroon 'the automation of customs administration and introduction of a "one-stop shop" for clearance procedures led to a reduction of average customs clearance time from almost 15 days in 2000 to just over three days in 2009, according to a 2011 World Bank working paper' (Control Risks, African ports).

-Example, Port reform at Durban, South Africa.
+Example, Port reform at Durban, South Africa

 'The importance of automation in the context of bribery and corruption was also illustrated in a 2013 investigation into bribes paid at the ports of Durban in South Africa and Maputo in Mozambique by Seiqueira and Djankov (2013).
 The study highlighted the degree to which the level of automation had an inverse correlation with propensity to demand bribes.
 In Maputo, 80% of bribes were paid to customs rather than port authorities.
 The customs service in Mozambique is an arm of government and its processes lack automation, in contrast with the privately managed port.
-The situation in Durban is reversed, with customs authorities run by an independent regulator that has implemented a high level of automation?
+The situation in Durban is reversed, with customs authorities run by an independent regulator that has implemented a high level of automation'.
 (Control Risks, African ports).

-Example: Port reform in Nigeria.
+Example: Port reform in Nigeria

 Nigeria is considered one of the most challenging countries to do business due to systemic corruption.
 MACN supported a pilot project run together with local authorities and UNDP.
 The aim was to identify and address vulnerable elements in vessel port call processes where corruption is prone to take place.
 This included improving and harmonising public officials' port clearance procedures.
 A new complaint mechanism enabled companies to file a complaint when faced with improper demands from government officials.
 Anti-corruption training of selected officials was conducted, and anti-corruption policies were developed for all relevant agencies (See Maersk website).